TrezorHannes/vps-lnbits/README.md

 ### I see anyone can create a wallet on my LNBits service, but I don't want that.
 How do I change that?
 Once you have created your first user wallet, and you want only this to be accessible, go to the user-section in LNBits and notice the user-ID in the URL: `/usermanager/?usr=[32-digit-user-ID]`.
 Copy the user-id and add it to your `.env` file: `nano ~/lnbits-legend/.env` and add this to the variable `LNBITS_ALLOWED_USERS=""`.
 You can comma-seperate a list of user-ids.

+### I'm stuck and have no idea why it's not working.
+Who can help?
+Please add an issue on Github with your question and provide as much detail as possible.
+Keep it safe though, no macaroon or user-ids!

+### So I have LNBits running, now what?
+Head over to [LNBits Website](https://lnbits.com/) and check out the plethora of options you could do.
+For instance, I've built a donation wallet, which is shared 50:50 between the main author and my own wallet.
+All automated.